Construction & Property

 What you must submit for Gateway 2

 Gateway 2 requires a comprehensive submission demonstrating that your building will comply with all applicable building regulations, with particular focus on fire and structural safety.
-Partial or staged applications are not permitted for higher-risk buildings - you must submit the complete design.
+The BSR now accepts staged applications for new higher-risk buildings - for example, splitting groundworks and foundations from the superstructure - so discuss a staged approach with the BSR if it suits your programme; otherwise submit the complete design.

 Required documentation